-The School District's total OPEB liability of \$1,560,103 was measured as of June 30, 2019, and was determined by an actuarial valuation as of June 30, 2019.
+The School District's total OPEB liability of \$1,448,074 was measured as of June 30, 2020, and was determined by an actuarial valuation as of June 30, 2019, rolled forward to June 30, 2020.

-Actuarial Assumptions and Other Inputs - The total OPEB liability was determined by an actuarial valuation as of June 30, 2019, the measurement date.
+Actuarial Assumptions and Other Inputs - The total OPEB liability was determined by an actuarial valuation as of June 30, 2019, rolled forward to June 30, 2020, the measurement date.
 The following actuarial assumptions applied to all periods in the measurement, unless otherwise specified: